google/applied-machine-learning-intensive/amli/v2/content/01_what_is_ml/01_introduction/slides.md

 Which ad to display?

 <!--
-What if you’re predicting which ad to display to someone using google search?
+Quick discussion: What if you’re predicting which ad to display to someone using google search?

 Examples include user’s query, type of device, time of day -->